etri/GymProxy/README.md

 - GamblersProblem
 - AccessControlQueue

 Each of the above environments simulates example 4.2 (Jack's car rental), 4.3 (gambler's problem), and 10.2 (access-control queuing task), respectively, described in this book:

 R. S. Sutton and A. G. Barto, *Reinforcement Learning: An Introduction*, 2nd ed., MIT Press, 2018.

 ## Acknowledgement

-This work was supported by the Institute of Information and Communications Technology Planning and Evaluation (IITP) and funded by the Korea government (MSIT) under Grant No. 2017-0-00045, Hyper-Connected Intelligent Infrastructure Technology Development.
+This work was supported by Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2024-00392332, Development of 6G Network Integrated Intelligence Plane Technologies & 2017-0-00045, Hyper-Connected Intelligent Infrastructure Technology Development).